-To better represent estimated annual catches of manta rays (Mobulidae) and stingrays (Dasyatidae), these animals are now reported in numbers of individuals by the large-vessel purse-seine fishery (1993-2022) in Table J-5a, while catches of key species are shown in Figure J-4a.
+To better represent estimated annual catches of manta rays (Mobulidae) and stingrays (Dasyatidae), these taxa are now reported in numbers of individuals by the large-vessel purse-seine fishery (1993-2023) in Table J-5a, while catches of key species are shown in Figure J-4a.
 Rays have rarely been reported in the annual summary reports for the longline fishery, although data have been available in the more recently obtained observer data (see Table J-5b).
-The largest average catches in the purse-seine fishery were observed for unidentified mobulid rays (Mobulidae spp., average 1993-2022: 1,231 individuals; number of individuals in 2022: 246), followed by the pelagic stingray (average: 885; 2022: 684), the smoothtail manta (average: 348; 2022: 103), the spinetail manta (average: 249; 2022: 74), unidentified stingrays (Dasyatidae spp., average: 214; 50) and the giant manta ray (average: 119; 2022: 11 individuals).
+The largest average catches in the purse-seine fishery were observed for unidentified mobulid rays (Mobulidae spp., average 1993-2023: 1,198 individuals; number of individuals in 2023: 214), followed by the pelagic stingray (average: 874; 2023: 549), the smoothtail manta (average: 340; 2023: 127), the spinetail manta (average: 242; 2023: 68), unidentified stingrays (Dasyatidae spp., average: 207; 57) and the giant manta ray (average: 115; 2023: 10 individuals).
 Although catches of these rays can be variable by set type, they have been highest in unassociated sets, followed by dolphin sets, and lowest in floating-object sets (Figure J-4a).

-Similar to the sharks, relative catches of rays in numbers of individuals (i.e., scaled catch with the average equal to 1) by set type for large purse-seine vessels is provided in Figure J-4b.
+Similar to sharks, relative catches of rays in numbers of individuals (i.e., scaled catch with the average equal to 1) by set type for large purse-seine vessels are provided in Figure J-4b.
 As with the reported observed catch (Figure J-4a), ray relative catches were highly variable with no apparent trends, and peaks of relatively high catches were not consistent between species and set type.
-The spatial distribution of catches (5°x5° grid cell) was greatest for pelagic stingray with most catches occurring in floating-object sets east of 120°W for 2022 and the 5-year average (2017-2021) (Figure J-4c).
-Catches from unassociated sets occurred coastally off Baja California and South America, while catches from dolphin sets primarily occurred north of the equator.
-Minimal catches of the spinetail manta, smoothtail manta and giant manta were observed across space and time with most catches <5 individuals per spatial area.
+The spatial distribution of catches (5°x5° grid cells) was greatest for pelagic stingray with most catches occurring primarily in floating-object sets south of ~5°N and east of 120°W and in dolphin sets north of 5°N for 2023, while catches for the 5-year average (2018-2022) by set type were variable (Figure J-4c).
+Minimal catches of the spinetail manta, smoothtail manta and giant manta were observed across space and time with most catches being less than 5 individuals per spatial area.

-For the small purse-seine vessel fishery, the limited available observer data for 2022 was minimal with the largest number of individuals caught in floating-object sets corresponding to the pelagic stingray (n=36), followed by the spinetail manta (n=18), the smoothtail manta (n=11) and unidentified manta rays (Mobulidae spp., n=10), while the number of other rays were <10 (Table J-8).
+For the small purse-seine vessel fishery, the limited observer data available for 2023 showed floating-object sets contained the largest numbers of individual ray species, including the pelagic stingray (n=30), followed by the Chilean devil ray (n=13) and the spinetail manta (n=6), while the number of other rays were <5 (Table J-8).

-The minimal data available from the reported longline observer dataset for 2021 (see section 2.2. for data gaps and BYC-10 INF-D) showed that the most interactions were with the pelagic stingray (Pteroplatytrygon violacea) and 95% of these interactions (3,909 individuals) resulted in mortalities (3,703) (Table J-5b).
+The minimal data available from the reported longline observer dataset for 2022 (see section 2.2. for data gaps and BYC-10 INF-D) showed that the most interactions were with the pelagic stingray (Pteroplatytrygon violacea) (4,327 individuals) with 3,936 (91%) of these interactions resulting in mortalities, followed by unidentified manta rays (Mobula spp.) with 74 interactions (73 mortalities, 99%), giant manta with 41 interactions (36 mortalities, 88%), and the spinetail manta (2 interactions, no mortalities) (Table J-5b).